cgonzalezITA/DSFiware-hackathon/README.md

     ```

 5. For each of the phases and steps of this guideline, there is a script file at the [./scripts/quickInstall](./scripts/quickInstall) folder that deploys the specified phase/step:
 **NOTE**: Just in case the previous step (_4.
 Registration of the local DNSs:_)  was not run, the scripts still try to register the local DNSs at the /etc/hosts file.
-If you have already registered them, just answer 'n' to avoid trying its registration:
+If you have already registered them, just answer 'n' (default answer) to avoid trying its registration:
     ```shell
     ...
     QUESTION: (timeout=15s. def=n)--># To use the local DNSs at the host, it is required to add a few lines to the '/etc/hosts' file: